 This size difference means a male GSD can be a much more physically imposing dog, which is a key consideration for handling, living space, and even food costs.

 Both sexes grow rapidly, reaching about 70% of their adult size by the six-month mark.
+To track this development, you can reference a growth chart to ensure your puppy is on track.
 Most German Shepherds will reach their full adult height by 12 to 18 months.
-However, their development doesn't stop there.

 Expert Tip: After reaching their final height, German Shepherds continue to fill out, gaining muscle and maturing into their adult form.
 Males often take longer, continuing to develop until they are 2.5 or even 3 years old.
 Females typically reach their full adult physique by around age 2.